JeyRunner/tuda-typst-templates/templates/tudapub/tudapub.typ

   // Note that this path is relative to the location of this template file.
   logo_tuda_path: "logos/tuda_logo.svg",

-  // Path to an optional sub-logo of an institute containing the file name, has to be a svg or picture.
+  // Path to an optional sub-logo of an institute containing the file name, has to be an SVG or picture.
   // Note that this path is relative to the location of this template file.
   // E.g. "logos/iasLogo.jpeg"
   logo_institue_path: none,